Haxe18/telekom_fon_connect/Readme.md

 Please replace the stars with your mobile number, for example 491512345678.
 Using number only is equal to using username mentionend on the login page.
 Adding @t-mobile.de to the number is equal to using e-mail mentionend on the login page.
-You can find/obtain your crentials either in the "Connect App - HotSpot Manager" or by sending an [sms](https://www.telekom.de/hilfe/mobilfunk-mobiles-internet/mobiles-internet-e-mail/hotspot/konfiguration-nutzen-sicherheit/sms-befehle-zur-nutzung-von-hotspot-mit-mobilfunk-zugangsdaten)
+You can find/obtain your credentials either in the "Connect App - HotSpot Manager" or by sending an [sms](https://www.telekom.de/hilfe/mobilfunk-mobiles-internet/mobiles-internet-e-mail/hotspot/konfiguration-nutzen-sicherheit/sms-befehle-zur-nutzung-von-hotspot-mit-mobilfunk-zugangsdaten)

 ```
 test_url: http://online-status.cf